-The Sandwich Bay site has also been written up, by Peter Atherall, in his article, A record year for a Kent rarity (Wild Kent, Winter
+The Sandwich Bay site has also been written up, by Peter Atherall, in his article, A record year for a Kent rarity (Wild Kent, Winter 2011/12, p.8).
+His monitoring is also reported in KWT's Ecology and Evidence Newsletter, Winter 2017-18.

-2011/12, p.8).
 He draws attention to the dynamic sand dune system, coupled with rabbit grazing and disturbance, creating open ground for seedling establishment.
 The population apparently consisted of about 100 plants in 1987, when it was first discovered, by John Taplin, and reached about 200 plants in the period to 1997.
-KWT monitoring has resulted in counts with a minimum of 16 plants in 1999 and a maximum of 750+ in 2011, without any detectable pattern in the variation from 1997 to 2002 (although year-to-year changes in disturbance are likely to be relevant), but a trend of increase from 2003 to 2008 (see chart) and beyond.
+KWT monitoring has resulted in counts with a minimum of 16 plants in 1999 and a maximum of 1500 in 2015, without any detectable pattern in the variation from 1997 to 2002 (although year-to-year changes in disturbance are likely to be relevant), but a trend of increase from 2003 with occasional (2010, 2014, 2017) crashes (see chart).
 The habitat is described (by P.J.
 Wilson in Plantlife Report no. 117, The status and distribution of Dianthus armeria L. in Britain, 1999) as falling into two distinct vegetation communities.
 The first community was just below a dune crest, topped by Ammophila arenaria (Marram), with the Deptford Pink scattered in the sparsely vegetated ground below, amongst Festuca arenaria (Rush-leaved Fescue) and occasional Eryngium maritimum (Sea-holly).
 The other community was on lower, less bare ground with a slightly less diverse flora, Elytrigia atherica (Sea Couch) forming a dense sward with Deptford Pink scattered in gaps.
+Management (2017) involves a winter cut to reduce the density and shading effect of the grass sward, and maintain areas of bare ground essential to seedling recruitment.